 • Australia – With provisions similar to the European EPR standards, Australia aims to shift to 100% recyclable packaging by 2025.

-• USA – There are 115 EPR policies across 33 states, covering hard-to-recycle or bulky materials.
+• USA – There are 115 EPR policies across 33 states covering hard-to-recycle or bulky materials.

 • South Africa – EPR has been mandatory since 2021 for packaging companies in South Africa.

-KM’S VIEWPOINT
+KM'S VIEWPOINT ON EPR

 "Extended Producer Responsibility will be a key, if not the principle, driver in packaging development in the foreseeable future."